mothur/mothur.github.io/_wiki/mothur_v.1.8.0.md

 ---
-title: 'Mothur v.1.8.0'
+title: 'mothur v.1.8.0'
 redirect_from: '/wiki/Mothur_v.1.8.0.html'
 ---
 We are happy to release [mothur v.1.8.0](mothur_v.1.8.0) on the great American holiday of Groundhog Day!
-Well it\'s been a wild couple of months since the last release of mothur - within hours of sending out the announcement for the last version dotur 2.0 - Ruth - was born.
+Well it's been a wild couple of months since the last release of mothur - within hours of sending out the announcement for the last version dotur 2.0 - Ruth - was born.
 Blame the delay on a new baby, Christmas and New Years, and a crazy January full of grant deadlines and conferences.
-But as you\'ve come to expect, we have added a number of new features and bug fixes.
+But as you've come to expect, we have added a number of new features and bug fixes.
-We\'ve been encouraged by the expanding traffic on the mothur forum and appreciate everyone\'s willingness to answer other people\'s questions.
+We've been encouraged by the expanding traffic on the mothur forum and appreciate everyone's willingness to answer other people's questions.

 We are pretty excited about the new commands that we have added to mothur and the long list of added features to previous commands.
 I am